CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Lane-Connectors.md

 ## Notes

 Unlike [](Lane-Arrows.md), which set a general direction that an incoming lane can exit by, lane connectors explicitly link to one or more outgoing lanes in any direction.
 Essentially, you are hard-wiring the paths that can be taken through the junction.

-If an incoming lane does not connect to any outgoing lanes, it will be treated as a "lane arrow" lane - the game will deicde which outgoing lanes it can connect to.
+If an incoming lane does not connect to any outgoing lanes, it will be treated as a "lane arrow" lane - the game will decide which outgoing lanes it can connect to.

 If an outgoing lane is not connected to any incoming lanes then it is likely that no traffic can enter it, unless there is a suitable "lane arrow" incoming lane.
 Inaccessible outgoing lanes can wreak havoc in your city if they prevent vehicles reaching a destination.

-If you have enabled **Enable highway-specific lane merging/splitting rules** in [](Policies.md) in [](Settings.md), and you override a highway junction with lane connectors, the highway rules will automatically be disabled for that junction and it will act like a normal city road junction - for all lanes at the junction, including any that aren't connected.
+If you have enabled **Enable highway-specific lane merging/splitting rules** in [](Policies.md) in [](Settings.md), and you override a highway junction with lane connectors, the highway rules will automatically be disabled for that junction, and it will act like a normal city road junction - for all lanes at the junction, including any that aren't connected.
 We recommend either connecting all lanes at a highway junction, or no lanes, in order to avoid unexpected vehicle behaviour.

 ## FAQ

-#### Does it affect frame rate or cause lag?
+> Q: Does it affect frame rate or cause lag?
-> Not really.
+>> A: Not really.
 The game already has to route through junctions, we just change the possible routes.
+However, if you
+> > go
-However, if you go crazy with the tool you could force vehicles to take longer routes, which means more work for the pathfinder.
+> > crazy with the tool you could force vehicles to take longer routes, which means more work for the pathfinder.

-#### When I load my city, my lane connector customisations are gone
+> Q: When I load my city, my lane connector customizations are gone
-> Try unpausing the game.
+>> A: Try unpausing the game.
 See [](Lane-arrow-and-connector-not-loading.md) for details.

-#### Can I allow buses to ignore lane connections to avoid them taking detours?
+> Q: Can I allow buses to ignore lane connections to avoid them taking detours?
-> No. Unlike [](Lane-Arrows.md), the lane connectors are very strict and must be obeyed by all buses.
+>> A: No. Unlike [](Lane-Arrows.md), the lane connectors are very strict and must be obeyed by all buses.

-#### Can any vehicles ignore lane connections?
+> Q: Can any vehicles ignore lane connections?
-> * Only emergency vehicles which are _responding to an emergency_ can ignore lane connectors.
+>> * Only emergency vehicles which are _responding to an emergency_ can ignore lane connectors.
-> * All other vehicles, including  [](Reckless-Drivers.md) and buses, must strictly obey the lane connectors at all times.
+>> * All other vehicles, including  [](Reckless-Drivers.md) and buses, must strictly obey the lane connectors at all
+     times.

 ## See Also